priyanshux/FPL-Defence-Rotations/README.md

 # FPL-Defence-Rotations

-Created for Fantasy Premier League 2020-21, to find the best possible combination to rotate defenders in the team.
+## Created for Fantasy Premier League 2020-21

-For eg; Out of 5 possible spots available for defenders, TAA had occupied one and I was left with a maximum selection of 4 defenders in the team.
-So I had to find the best possible combination of 4 teams (preferably avoid LIV) such that at least 3 of them have good fixtures in terms of defending.

-I've also added rotations of 4 to 2 playing in 11 in case you prefer 3-5-2 or 3-4-3.
+### Best options to rotate for GW1-10 and GW1-15:

+1. Rotate 4 players, start 3 of them and keep 1 on the bench.

+2. Rotate 4 players, start 2 of them and keep 2 on the bench.

+3. Rotate 5 players, start 4 of them and keep 1 on the bench.

+4. Rotate 5 players, start 3 of them and keep 2 on the bench.